-Moreover, the SPD tab in CPU-Z reveals detailed report of your RAM.
-Alternatively, you can Google for the current part number and manufacturer to dig exact information about your current RAM.
+Moreover, the SPD tab in CPU-Z reveals a detailed report of your RAM.
+Alternatively, you can Google for the current part number and manufacturer to dig up exact information about your current RAM.
 It may be helpful to predict the second RAM.
-It’s better to choose the RAM from the same manufacturer for utmost compatibility.
-Hope this information will help to purchase your next RAM.
+Better to choose RAM from the same manufacturer for utmost compatibility.
+Hope this information will help you purchase your next RAM.

 Method B: via Piriform Speccy

 Method C: via Command Prompt / DOS

-In some cases, installing new software is not permissible due to the administrator’s restriction.
-Or user unable to enter GUI mode (computer restarting in DOS mode).
-So, we are writing a solution for you.
+In some cases, installing new software is not permissible due to the administrator’s restriction. or user unable to enter GUI mode (computer restarting in DOS mode).
+We are writing a solution for you.
 Thanks to Fazlul Haque, whose comment inspired us to update this post.

 - Open Command Prompt

-- Press Start + R to open Run window.
+- Press Start + R to open the “Run” window.
 Write CMD press OK

-- Click Start button & type CMD press Enter
+- Click on the Start button & type CMD press Enter

-- Press Start + R to open Run window.
+- Press Start + R to open the “Run” window.
 Write CMD press OK

 - Type the following command

 wmic memorychip get manufacturer, capacity, partnumber, speed, memorytype, devicelocator, formfactor

-- It will show information about installed RAM.
-Like a manufacturer, part number, speed (MHz), device locator (slot), capacity (in bytes), etc.
+- It will show information about the installed RAM.
+Like manufacturer, part number, speed (MHz), device locator (slot), capacity (in bytes), etc.

 - Now, you have to copy a part number and Google it & get latency ratio information on the manufacturer’s site or shopping sites.